sempiedram/ACP1/analisys.md

 2. Check string composition:
 	At this point, the token type is either UNKNOWN, WORD, NUMBER, or VARIABLE.
 	Starting with UNKNOWN, the type is reduced by checking every character.
+	1. Check if it only has base identifier characters ("bcdehinotx").
+		If it's a valid base identifier (bin, oct, dec, hex), return.
+		If it's a defined variable, return.
+		Else, return UNKNOWN.
+	2. Check if it has decimal digits, if it does, it should be a number.
+	3. It should be a variable.
+If it isn't, this must be stored somewhere.

 ## Examples of the token types:
 	a.
 UNKNOWN